-LP Policy GD8 deals with good design in new housing developments including parking and access to footways and cycle routes.
+· · · · · · · · · · · · · · · · · · · · LP Policy GD8 deals with good design in new housing developments including parking and access to footways and cycle routes.
 GD8 also considers that new development must respect and enhance the local character. part of appendix 1 for building design principles and emphasising the importance of the design affecting the street scene, enhancing the existing character. development which reflects the character and historic context of its surroundings.
-POLICY H1: RESIDENTIAL SITE ALLOCATIONS LP Policy H1 considers housing allocations.
-The Local Plan 2011 to 2031 does not specifically allocate dwellings to Great Bowden.
-The new Local Plan to 2041 requires an additional 100 dwellings to 2041 as part of DS01 GD2 allows for settlement development within or adjacent to settlements H1 can be considered to be in general conformity with LP policy.
-NDPs can allocate housing over and above those in the Local Plan.
-Leaving some dwellings to be provided by windfall is reasonable.
-The site is currently garden/field and approximately 0.79ha.
-The policy is unlikely to result in significant effects.
-As part of identifying allocations, potential housing sites the QB commissioned AECOM to undertake a site options assessment.
-The site can accommodate 8 dwellings all of which are specified to be bungalows No significant effects are identified.
-Constraints relating to heritage and environmental assets have been considered as part of the site assessment proposal.
-None No negative effect.
-Development of this limited scale will not adversely impact on identified HRA sites.
+POLICY H1: LP Policy H1 considers H1 can be considered to be The site is currently No significant None No negative RESIDENTIAL housing allocations. in general conformity with garden/field and effects are effect.
+SITE LP policy. approximately 0.79ha. identified.
+Development ALLOCATIONS The Local Plan 2011 to The realise is continue to Constraints of this limited 2031 does not NDPs can allocate housing The policy is unlikely to relating to scale will not specifically allocate over and above those in the Local Plan. result in significant heritage and environmental adversely dwellings to Great Bowden.
+Local Plan. effects.
+As part of identifying allocations, assets have been impact on identified HRA Bowden.
+Leaving some dwellings to potential housing sites considered as sites.
+The new Local Plan to be provided by windfall is the QB commissioned part of the site siles.
+2041 requires an reasonable.
+AECOM to undertake a assessment additional 100 site options proposal. dwellings to 2041 as assessment. proposan part of DS01 The site can GD2 allows for accommodate 8 settlement dwellings all of which development within are specified to be or adjacent to bungalows settlements